ryang-phunware/maas-ads-ios-sdk/README.md

 It's recommended that you add the MaaS framesworks to the 'Vendor/Phunware' directory.
 This directory should contain MaaSCore.framework and MaaSAdvertising.framework  as well as any other MaaS frameworks that you are using.

-**In the Build Settings for your target, you must include the following "Other Linker Flags:" -all_load**
+**In the Build Settings for your target, you must include the following "Other Linker Flags:" -ObjC**

 The following frameworks are optional: